KristijanStosic/dj-events-backend/README.md

 ### Using Cloudinary

-Create a .env file and add your Cloudinary info for images
+Create a .env file and add your Cloudinary and MongoDB info.
+After creating project on MongoDB Atlas, fill in the values in .env file.
+After that run npm install.

 ```
 CLOUDINARY_NAME = "xxxx"